 The blades of the electric coffee grinder smash everything it touches into finer pieces.
 This is a downside if you want to get as evenly ground coffee beans as possible.
 It is impossible to do this with a blade grinder.

-However, I use the blade grinder to brew my French press coffee, as this doesn’t need to be ground to such a specific grind size, like pour over coffee.
+However, I use the blade grinder to brew my French press coffee, as unlike pour over coffee, it doesn’t need to be ground to a specific grind size.

 Using the blade grinder for this purpose will make your life a lot easier, as you’ll get a fair amount of coffee ground up in seconds.